top of page

 2. Espoused Values: What you are told and beliefs that you can use to make decisions.
 Examples include a company's vision and values or mission statement.
 They are explicitly stated official philosophies about the company.

-Innovative Workforce Development Step #1: Define Desired Results
+High Impact Step #3: Define Desired Results

 This is one of the most potent mechanisms leaders have available.
 What leaders choose to systematically measure, reward, and control matters, and the opposite is also true.
 Define desired results in terms of explicit business goals and innovative behaviors.